2022-10-18

 • We avoid undesirable interactions with the real world, so nobody gets hurt.

-• We have less code to write, since a fake is usually a lot simpler to initialize and clean-up than the real thing.
+• We have less code to write, since a fake is usually simpler to set up than the real thing.

 • By using a fake instead of a mock:

-• We save ourselves from having to write copious amounts of complicated mocking code in each test.
+• We save ourselves from having to write complicated mocking code in each test.

 • We do not need to claim any knowledge as to how the component under test invokes its collaborators.